pratas/owl/README.md

 ## 3. EXAMPLE WITH GZIP ##

+The OWL tool can be integrated with most of the general purpose and specific FASTQ compressors.
 For the example consider a reference sequence in FASTA format with the name 'reference.fa' and a FASTQ file with the name 'reads.fq'.
 The following instructions shows how to integrate OWL with GZIP:
 <pre>